CalebTracey/em-app/README.md

 # Employee Management App [![Netlify Status](https://api.netlify.com/api/v1/badges/347e2170-956c-44ef-bbcf-e8089529b03b/deploy-status)](https://app.netlify.com/sites/emapp/deploys)
 ![](emapp.gif)
 ## Demo
-Here is a working live demo: https://emapp.netlify.app/
+Here is a working live demo: https://emapp.netlify.app/ <i>not intended for mobile</i>
- * The server is currently running on a free tier Heroku dyno.
-You will most likely have a cold start.
-If so, the initial load will take a minute or so while Heroku fires up the backend.
- * <i>not intended for mobile</i>
 ## Overview
 The Employee Management App is a full stack web application created for learning purposes.
 It serves as an organizational system for managers or HR personel to keep track of Employee data and upcoming tasks within a company.